barracuda-fsh/pyobd/README.md

 # ![PYOBD](/pyobd.gif) PYOBD
 This is the remake of the program pyobd, a free and open-source program for car diagnostics.
 The program was originally made by Donour Sizemore a long time ago, but it wasn't operational for the last 15 years, so I upgraded it from Python 2 to Python 3 and all the new libraries to make it work again.
 After that, I deleted the fixed commands and used the Python-OBD library, which supports a lot more commands and auto-detects what a cars computer supports, so it displays much more data than before.
+It works on all platforms - Windows, Linux and MacOS.

 ## Presentation on YouTube
 [![Pyobd presentation video](https://img.youtube.com/vi/iKAnw_N8HbE/0.jpg)](https://www.youtube.com/watch?v=iKAnw_N8HbE)